Food and Drug Administration: Overview

 The FDA has regulatory oversight over a large array of products that affect the health and life of American citizens.
-As a result, the FDA's powers and decisions are carefully monitored by several governmental and non-governmental organizations.
+As a result, the FDA's powers and decisions are monitored by several governmental and non-governmental organizations.
 A $1.8 million 2006 Institute of Medicine report on pharmaceutical regulation in the U.S. found major deficiencies in the current FDA system for ensuring the safety of drugs on the American market.
 Overall, the authors called for an increase in the regulatory powers, funding, and independence of the FDA.

-A 2022 article from Politico raised concerns that food is not a high priority at the FDA.
-The report explains the FDA has structural and leadership problems in the food division and is often deferential to industry.
-This might be attributed to lobbying and influence of big food companies in Washington, D.C.